-The Department of Water Resources has prepared this document with appendices, which includes Guidelines and Proposal Solicitation information for applicants to submit proposals for grants from the Coastal Watershed Flood Risk Reduction Program.
+The Department of Water Resources (DWR) has prepared this document with appendices, which includes Guidelines and Proposal Solicitation information for applicants to submit proposals for grants for the Floodplain Management, Protection, and Risk Awareness Grant Program.
 Please read the document in its entirety, including all Appendices for pertinent information on eligibility, application procedures, and necessary forms.
-Appendix B includes procedures for the proposal process, and Appendix I includes a template for Concept Proposals, the first step in the application process.
+The Proposal Solicitation Package can be found under Appendix B and Appendix I includes a template for Concept Proposals, the first step in the application process.